kevinw26/fdic-summary-of-deposits/README.md

 Kevin Wong

-The views expressed (if there is any such expression at all) herein do not necessarily represent the views of the Office of the Comptroller of the Currency, the Department of the Treasury, or the United States.
+The views expressed (if there is any such expression at all) herein do not necessarily represent the views of the Federal Deposit Insurance Corporation, Office of the Comptroller of the Currency, the Department of the Treasury, or the United States.